Tashsub/to-do-app/README.md

 This application was made using a MERN approach.

-Meaning the primary tools were
+Meaning the primary tools were:

 - MongoDB - for storing the data
 - Node/Express - for the server and api
 - React - for the front end
 - Heroku - easily deploy the frontend and backend on one instance.
 Ideally in the future it would be good to have the backend and front end running on two different servers.

+The frontend consisted of React and SASS.

 ## API Endpoints